We believe ECE is a public good

 Strategic Growth

-Kindergartens Aotearoa is focused on reversing the national downward trend in enrolments by modernising services and creating innovative programmes that meet 21st-century needs.
-Our goal is to have at least 75% of children enrolled in ECE attending kindergarten by 2050.
+Kindergartens Aotearoa is focused on reversing the national downward trend in enrolments by growing and modernising services and creating innovative programmes that meet 21st-century needs.

 Future-proofing ECE